 The plot was a bit too loose with too much going on, giving the film a major lack of focus on the overall goal of the main character.
 There was a forced sense of humor, as fan-turned-coworker Lil’ Dipper (voiced by Julie Bowen) acts as a stalkeresque love interest for Dusty.
 Windlifter (voiced by Wes Studi), a heavy-lift copter, had an odd—yet borderline endearing—way of speaking, which would have worked better if given more time to develop the character.
 The other characters sprinkled throughout the film also weren’t given their proper time to shine, which is perhaps reason why the film didn’t feel focused enough.
 There was just too much happening, and a lot of characters that tried much too hard to add a sense of humor to the film, but didn’t have nearly enough time to engage.

-The characters are unique enough for kids to enjoy, and their personalities do add a fun mix to Fire & Rescue, but the film’s predecessor does a much better job at allowing viewers to get to know those extra characters and personalities.
+The characters are unique enough for kids to enjoy, and their personalities do add a fun mix to this sequel, but the film’s predecessor does a much better job at allowing viewers to get to know those extra characters and personalities.
 Also done better in the original is the incorporation of a message or something that was driving the overall plot.
-Fire & Rescue lacked that strong significance.
+"Planes: Fire & Rescue" lacked that strong significance.
 Instead, the subliminal focus on the joys of helping others seemed to fizzle out, much like the fires in the film.

 Final grade?
 C